 March 2026: $52M Across 20 Incidents

-Before Drift, March was already brutal.
+Before the Drift incident, March was already damaging.
 PeckShield reported $52 million in losses from 20 separate incidents.

 Solv Protocol — $2.7M (Reentrancy)